firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/array-count-global.md

 layout: default
 title: ARRAY_COUNT_GLOBAL
 description: Reference material for ARRAY_COUNT_GLOBAL function
 parent:  SQL functions
 ---

 # ARRAY\_COUNT\_GLOBAL

-Returns the number of elements in the array typed column accumulated over all rows.
+Returns the number of elements in the array column accumulated over all rows.
 As such it is an _aggregation function._

 ## Syntax
 {: .no_toc}